Illinois: Urban areas

-Chicago is the largest city in the state and the third-most populous city in the United States, with its 2020 population of 2,746,388.
-The U.S. Census Bureau currently lists seven other cities with populations of over 100,000 within Illinois.
-Based upon the U.S. Census Bureau's official 2010 population: Aurora, a Chicago satellite town that eclipsed Rockford for the title of second-most populous city in Illinois; its 2010 population was 197,899.
-Rockford, at 152,871, is the third-largest city in the state, and is the largest city in the state not located within the Chicago suburbs.
-Joliet, located in metropolitan Chicago, is the fourth-largest city in the state, with a population of 147,433.
-Naperville, a suburb of Chicago, is fifth with 141,853.
-Naperville and Aurora share a boundary along Illinois Route 59.
-Springfield, the state's capital, comes in as sixth-most populous with 117,352 residents.
-Peoria, which decades ago was the second-most populous city in the state, is seventh with 115,007.
-The eighth-largest and final city in the 100,000 club is Elgin, a northwest suburb of Chicago, with a 2010 population of 108,188.
+Chicago is the largest city in the state and the third-most populous city in the United States, with a population of 2,746,388 in 2020.
+Furthermore, over 7 million residents of the Chicago metropolitan area reside in Illinois.
+The U.S. Census Bureau currently lists seven other cities with populations of over 100,000 within the state.
+This includes the Chicago satellite towns of Aurora, Joliet, Naperville, and Elgin, as well as the cities of Rockford, the most populous city in the state outside of the Chicago area; Springfield, the state's capital; and Peoria.

-The most populated city in the state south of Springfield is Belleville, with 44,478 people at the 2010 census.
-It is located in the Illinois portion of Greater St. Louis (often called the Metro-East area), which has a rapidly growing population of over 700,000.

-Other major urban areas include the Champaign-Urbana Metropolitan Area, which has a combined population of almost 230,000 people, the Illinois portion of the Quad Cities area with about 215,000 people, and the Bloomington-Normal area with a combined population of over 165,000.
+The most populated city in the state south of Springfield is Belleville, with 42,000 residents.
+It is located in the Metro East region of Greater St. Louis, the second-most populous urban area in Illinois with over 700,000 residents.
+Other major urban areas include the Peoria metropolitan area, Rockford metropolitan area, Champaign–Urbana metropolitan area (home to the University of Illinois), Springfield metropolitan area, the Illinois portion of the Quad Cities area, and the Bloomington–Normal metropolitan area.

 Demographics

 The United States Census Bureau found that the population of Illinois was 12,812,508 in the 2020 United States census, moving from the fifth-largest state to the sixth-largest state (losing out to Pennsylvania).
-Illinois' population slightly declined in 2020 from the 2010 United States census by just over 18,000 residents and the overall population was quite higher than recent census estimates.

-Illinois is the most populous state in the Midwest region.
+Illinois' population slightly declined in 2020 from the 2010 United States census by just over 18,000 residents and the overall population was quite higher than recent census estimates.Illinois is the most populous state in the Midwest region.
 Chicago, the third-most populous city in the United States, is the center of the Chicago metropolitan area or Chicagoland, as this area is nicknamed.
-Although the Chicago metropolitan area comprises only 9% of the land area of the state, it contains 65% of the state's residents.
-The losses of population anticipated from the 2020 census results do not arise from the Chicago metro area; rather the declines are from the Downstate counties.
+Although the Chicago metropolitan area comprises only 9% of the land area of the state, it contains 65% of the state's residents, with 21.4% of Illinois' population living in the city of Chicago itself as of 2020.
+The five most populous counties in the state, as of 2024, are Cook (5,182,617), DuPage (937,142), Lake (718,604), Will (708,583), and Kane (520,997), all located in the Chicago metropolitan area.
+While the state's population has declined in recent years, according to the 2020 census, these losses do not arise from the Chicago metro area; rather the declines are from the Downstate counties.
+As of the 2020 census, the state's geographic mean center of population is located at 41° 18′ 43″N 88° 22 23″W in Grundy County, about six miles northwest of Coal City.

+Illinois is the most racially and ethnically diverse state in the Midwest.
+By several metrics, including racial and ethnic background, religious affiliation, and percentage of rural and urban divide, Illinois is the most representative of the larger demography of the United States.